 The most recent media statements, Ministerial media statements and blogs.

-The Australian Sports Anti-Doping Authority (ASADA) today acknowledged the decision of the International Olympic Committee regarding the participation of Russian athletes at the Rio Olympics.
+The Australian Sports Anti-Doping Authority applauds the decision by the International Olympic Committee to ban Russia from the 2018 PyeongChang Winter Games.

 The Australian Sports Anti-Doping Authority (ASADA) and the Australian Health Practitioner Regulation Agency (AHPRA) have today announced a Memorandum of Understanding (MOU) designed to enhance coo

 Part of being a great athlete is being able to perform your best, even under pressure.

 ASADA has today released a series of anti-doping videos designed to help athletes cope with the pressures of life in sport and prevent doping.

 In the wake of a recent article which advertised peptides as ‘the legal performance enhancer even doctors are using’, ASADA has today issued a stark warning on the safety of peptides and other subs

 In a bid to protect athletes from dangerous substances, two Australians have been added to the global list of support personnel banned from interacting with athletes and sports.

 The statement below was submitted by the CEO of ASADA, David Sharpe, to the Senate Estimates Committee on Thursday 26 October 2017.